 - psychiatric drugs and drugs of abuse mediate both therapeutic and harmful actions

 An independent research institute within OHSU, the Vollum maintains a close affiliation with the School of Medicine and other research centers across the university.
-Faculty have joint appointments in the School of Medicine, mentoring graduate students and postdoctoral fellows, and collaborate closely with scientists in the Jungers Center, the Knight Cancer Institute, the Hearing Research Center, and the Departments of Neurology, Behavioral Neuroscience, and Physiology & Pharmacology.
+Faculty have joint appointments in the School of Medicine, mentoring graduate students and postdoctoral fellows, and collaborate closely with scientists in the Jungers Center, the Knight Cancer Institute, the Hearing Research Center, and the Departments of Neurology, Behavioral Neuroscience, and Chemical Physiology and Biochemistry.

 Funding for our research